Calorique

 How accurate are calories burned calculators?

 MET-based calculators are population-level estimates with meaningful individual variation.
-According to ACSM, wearable fitness trackers typically have a 20–30% error margin for calorie tracking.
-Calculators perform best for steady-state activities like walking and running; they are less accurate for variable-intensity efforts like HIIT or team sports.
-Use them as a directional guide, not a precise measurement.
+They perform best for steady-state activities like walking, running and cycling, and are less precise for variable-intensity work like HIIT, lifting circuits or team sports.
+Use them as directional planning estimates, not a precise measurement.

 What exercise burns the most calories per hour?